AnmolS99/Chess-AI/README.md

 The most obvious way to speed up my chess program would be to change to a compiled language such as C or C#.
 This comes at the cost of development time.
 A reasonable solution would therefore be to use a JIT-compiler for my already developed code.

+Running the perft tests was a good way to measure the speed of my code.
+Before optimization it took my code ~26 seconds to run the tests.

 ## Cool Resources

 Some cool resources I found while developing: